 How / Where to Use

 What Are U-Values And R-Values?

 U-Value is a measure of the rate of heat loss through a window or door.
-The lower the U-Value the great a window's resistance to heat flow.
+The lower the U-Value, the greater a window's resistance to heat flow.
 A window with a high R-Value has a greater resistance to heat flow and a higher insulation value.
 The U-Value or R-Value is the easiest way to determine the energy efficiency of a window or patio door.

 Your new vinyl windows and patio doors are practically maintenance-free.
 A cloth and some mild detergent are all you will need for cleaning.
-Remember not to use any harsh or abraxive detergents, as these could damage the finish of your windows.
+Remember not to use any harsh or abrasive detergents as these could damage the finish of your windows.

 Will The Low E Glass Coating On My Windows Or Patio Doors Keep My Furniture And Flooring From Fading?

 A Low E coating can significantly reduce the rate of fading of your furniture and flooring.
 However, it will not completely prevent it.
 Please keep in mind that fabrics, wood, paint, etc. fade at varying rates and Low E coating will prolong that process.